 Spanish language readers can learn more about the project in Spanish.

 NE Killingsworth Street is an important connector for NE Portland and runs through the heart of the Cully neighborhood.
 In 2019 Killingsworth Street was identified as a maintenance and safety project to be completed by the Fixing Our Streets Program.
 The total project is $3.4 million with an additional $750,000 for lighting on the north side of the street.
 We will be repaving NE Killingsworth Street and we’re taking the opportunity to fix safety issues while we’re working on the street.

 PBOT staff shared the proposed project design and sought feedback through an online survey from August - October 2022.
 In November 2022, two focus groups were held with Cully residents and commmunity-based organizations.
 Read the summary below to learn more.

 The following presentation was shared with residents on November 3, 2022 as a focus group coordinated in partnership with Living Cully Coalition.

 East Segment: 53rd Avenue to Cully Boulevard

-- This segment will receive a micro-surfacing treatment to extend the pavement life.
+- This segment will receive a pavement resurfacing treatment to extend the pavement life.

-- A lane reconfiguration and restriping the street to provide parking-protected bike lanes is planned to improve safety and comfort for people bicycling.
+- A lane reconfiguration and restriping the street to provide parking-protected bike lanes will be installed to improve safety and comfort for people bicycling.

-- To maintain safe visibility, roughly half the on-street parking spaces will have to be removed if we implement a parking-protected bike lane.
+- To maintain safe visibility, roughly half the on-street parking spaces will have to be removed to implement a parking-protected bike lane.
 However, a recent parking study indicates that most blocks will still have enough parking capacity to meet current demand.

 West Segment: 42nd Avenue to 53rd Avenue